Hettrick1/Aigues-Mortes/README.md

 # 🇬🇧 `English`

-# 🏹 GitHub user guide for the ghost and goblins remake! 🏹
+# 🏹 GitHub user guide for the Aigues-Mortes! 🏹

 ## 🎯 Objectives
 Understanding the basics of GitHub